Death of Annie Ee: Reduction of murder charges and trial

 Eventually, after the investigations revealed that the couple had no intention to cause the victim's death, the prosecution decided to reduce the charges of murder to voluntarily causing grievous hurt with a dangerous weapon, which does not warrant the death penalty.
-On 27 November 2017, the couple stood trial in the High Court, with the case presided by High Court judge Hoo Sheau Peng.
+On 27 November 2017, the couple stood trial in the High Court, with the case presided over by High Court judge Hoo Sheau Peng.
 At the trial, Tan pleaded guilty to two charges of causing grievous hurt with a weapon and two charges of causing grievous hurt, while Pua similarly pleaded guilty to two charges of causing grievous hurt with a weapon, as well as a third charge of causing hurt.
 They were both convicted after submitting their pleas of guilt to the judge.

-In their closing submissions, the prosecution sought a jail term of 14 years and 12 strokes of the cane for Pua, while they argued for a longer sentence of at least 15 years for Tan, on the basis that Tan has committed more severe offences and displayed a greater culpability than her husband.
-Describing the death of Annie Ee as "an appalling case of abuse and cruelty", Deputy Public Prosecutor (DPP) April Phang and her colleague Claire Poh stated that Ee came to the couple's home to find the sense of home and family, but both Tan and Pua did not accept her into their home out of altruistic reasons, and they exploited her of her trust and money.
-DPP Phang also reminded the court that Ee was subjected to psychological and physical torture for eight months, and her "excruiating" death occurred as a result of the couple's "use of gratuitous violence and senseless brutality".
+In their closing submissions, the prosecution sought a jail term of 14 years and 12 strokes of the cane for Pua, while they argued for a longer sentence of at least 15 years for Tan, on the basis that Tan had committed more severe offences and displayed a greater culpability than her husband.
+Describing the death of Annie Ee as "an appalling case of abuse and cruelty", Deputy Public Prosecutor (DPP) April Phang and her colleague Claire Poh stated that Ee came to the couple's home to find a sense of home and family, but both Tan and Pua did not accept her into their home out of altruistic reasons, and they exploited her for her trust and money.
+DPP Phang also reminded the court that Ee was subjected to psychological and physical torture for eight months, and her "excruciating" death occurred as a result of the couple's "use of gratuitous violence and senseless brutality".
 For the above reasons, the prosecution asked for Tan and Pua to be severely punished by law.

 During the mitigation plea, Tan Hui Zhen's lawyer Josephus Tan said that Ee's death was "unexpected and unintended", and a case of "discipline gone wrong".
-He also submitted to the court the psychiatric reports from Dr Kenneth Koh of the Institute of Mental Health (IMH), in which Dr Koh certified that Tan had multiple psychiatric conditions, including a borderline personality disorder and depression, which gave rise to her complex mental state and diminished responsibility, which was partly aggravated by the three miscarriages Tan had in the past.
-Cory Wong, who represented Pua Hak Chuan in the trial, argued in mitigation that Pua was not the principal offender and only tagged along with his wife's actions just as to appease her.
-Still, the prosecution responded that Tan's psychiatric disorders should not be given much weight in deciding the sentence, and they urged the court that the sentence imposed on the defendants must reflect the condemnation of society for the "monstrous cruelty and mindless violence".
+He also submitted to the court the psychiatric reports from Dr Kenneth Koh of the Institute of Mental Health (IMH), in which Dr Koh certified that Tan had multiple psychiatric conditions, including borderline personality disorder and depression, which gave rise to her complex mental state and diminished responsibility, which was partly aggravated by the three miscarriages Tan had in the past.
+Cory Wong, who represented Pua Hak Chuan in the trial, argued in mitigation that Pua was not the principal offender and only went along with his wife's actions to appease her.
+The prosecution responded that Tan's psychiatric disorders should not be given much weight in deciding the sentence, and they urged the court that the sentence imposed on the defendants must reflect the condemnation of society for the "monstrous cruelty and mindless violence".